Does it ever occur to you: What do dogs dream about?

 3. Does the Dog’s breed affect dreams?

-s mentioned previously, dogs also dream of their daily activities.
+Other than that, a dog also dreams of his daily activities.
 So, we can definitely say that breeds impact dreams.
-Dobermans will highlight guard behavior because it is specific to their breed.
+Dobermans will highlight guard behavior because it is specific to his breed.
 Similarly, Retrievers may only dream of chasing balls for playing.

 4. How do I know what my dog is dreaming about?

-If you ask me to predict the exact dream of your dog, this is nearly impossible.
-But dogs give clues.
-You can always make appropriate guesses based on these clues.
+It is almost impossible to predict the exact dream of your dog.
+But you can always make appropriate guesses based on the clues.

 Based on such movements, you’ll be able to guess if the dog is chasing something or playing with a friend.
 If these are parts of their daily activities, you can assume the dogs are dreaming about them.